 When the temperatures drop and the first snow flies, it’s time to tuck turf into bed for its annual hibernation.
-Whether you’re protecting your field from a blizzard or enhancing your late-season overseeding, there is a wide range of turf blankets, covers and field protection mats to help assure your turf emerges healthy and happy in 2014.
+Whether you’re protecting your field from a blizzard or enhancing your late-season overseeding, there is a wide range of turf blankets, covers and field protection mats to help assure your turf emerges healthy and happy come spring.
 Here’s a look at some of the available options.

 In the 11 years that he’s been in the industry, Jeff Mondor, vice president of sales for Aer-Flo, has seen new technology lead to the creation of improved field care options.

 “Not too long ago, geotextile was the answer to protecting football sidelines and baseball infields.
 Now, the use of industrial-strength meshes, like Vipol Matrix Mesh, has allowed turf managers to leave their protectors down for longer periods, get longer product life (which saves money), and even allows them to get their team’s colors and painted logos,” he said.

 BP Zone Turf and Bench Zone Sideline Turf Protectors, as well as Tuff Windscreens, are all made with the company’s Vipol Matrix Mesh, a unique fabric that sunlight, air and moisture can penetrate.
 Since the turf still receives water and sunlight while covered, the mats can be left on for longer periods of time without damaging the turf.Photos courtesy of Aer-Flo.

 Research and new technology lead not only to the development of new products but also improvements to pre-existing Covermaster products.
 Evergreen turf blankets are porous, ventilated covers designed to be lightweight and easy to install.
 Throughout the development of Evergreen, it was determined that the color of the turf cover could play a role in improving turf quality.